Always Logo

 Meaning and History

-The Always brand acquired its logo right away – in the year of foundation.
-During its entire existence, it has gone through four updates.
+The Always brand acquired its logo right away, in the year it was founded.
+Throughout its existence, it has undergone four updates.

 What is Always?

-Always is an American company that specializes in the production of feminine pads of all types.
+Always is an American company that specializes in producing all types of feminine pads.
 This subsidiary of Procter & Gamble was launched in 1983.
 Gradually, it expanded its product range to include vaginal wipes and disposable underwear.

 1983 – 1994

-The debut emblem consists of an imitation of a flower in delicate pastel colors.
+The debut emblem features an imitation flower in delicate pastel colors.
 It has one pink petal and two elongated leaves.
-They are located to the right and left, pointed with sharp ends in different directions.
+They are located to the right and left, pointed in different directions with sharp ends.
 A thin green ring surrounds all elements.
-Below is the title of the series in italics.
+Below is the series title in italics.

 1994 – 2002

-After the redesign, which took place in the second half of 1994, the trademark received a new design.
+After the redesign in the second half of 1994, the trademark was updated.
 The developers replaced the circle with an oval, which was placed diagonally.
 They made the green leaves blue and the letters white, adding dark shadows for contrast.
-The style of the lettering was also corrected by lengthening the tail of the letter “y.”
+The lettering style was also corrected by lengthening the tail of the letter “y.”

 2002 – 2010